 Another section of the same report says that "user sessions that converted contained 48% more scripts than sessions that did not convert".
-Perhaps a three-dimensional analysis of conversion, scripts, and load times would show that load times don't matter when the number of scripts is the same.
+Perhaps a threedimensional analysis of conversion, scripts, and load times would show that load times don't matter when the number of scripts is the same.
 Perhaps there are other confounding factors, such as lower-income customers buying fewer products and also tending to have slower network connections.

 Recall that Akamai's report portrays a 100-millisecond delay as being worse for smartphones than for desktops, losing 7.1% of the smartphone conversions.
-But the smartphone conversion rate in Figure 2.2 (middle red graph) drops off more gently than the desktop conversion rate.
+But the smartphone conversion rate in Figure 2.3 (middle red graph) drops off more gently than the desktop conversion rate.
 For example, the smartphone conversion rate is 3.3% at 2.7 seconds, and is half of 3.3% around 6 seconds.
 Akamai's report seems to be alluding to the first drop in the red graph after its peak, but the red graph then jumps up a moment later, and in general the small-scale wobbling in the red graph looks like random noise.

 Maybe a properly designed study that adds 100 milliseconds of delay into web pages for randomly selected users would produce a 2%, maybe even 7%, drop in sales.
 But the study in [7] was not properly designed.
 There are many other theories that would produce the graphs in [7].
-The highlighting of one possible theory is easily explained as a combination of confirmation bias and marketing.
-The same report briefly mentions that "Walmart saw up to a 2% increase in conversions for every second of improvement in load time", without noting that, compared to 7% for 100 milliseconds, 2% for 1 second is $35 \times$ less important.
+The highlighting of one possible theory is easily explained as a combination of confirmation bias and marketing.3 The same report briefly mentions that "Walmart saw up to a 2% increase in conversions for every second of improvement in load time", without noting that, compared to 7% for 100 milliseconds, 2% for 1 second is $35 \times$ less important.

-2.3.
-The machinery of cryptographic performance advertising, part 2.
-Let's now return to the belief in [99] that "hundreds of extra milliseconds per handshake are not acceptable".
-Most of the page loads in Figure 2.2 are at least hundreds of milliseconds beyond the red peaks, and yet these are, according to
+2.4.
+The machinery of cryptographic performance advertising, part 3: systematic exaggeration.
+Let's return to the belief in [110] that "hundreds of extra milliseconds per handshake are not acceptable".
+Most of the page loads in Figure 2.3 are at least hundreds of milliseconds beyond the red peaks, and yet these are, according to Akamai, deployed web pages from "leading retail sites"; so how does [110] conclude that this extra time is "not acceptable"?